← Back to 史記

 調

-During the Lü Empress Dowager's time, she enfeoffed the various Lü clansmen as kings.
-The Lü clansmen usurped power and desired to coerce the young ruler and endanger the Liu clan.
+During the Lü Empress Dowager's time, she enfeoffed the Lü clansmen as kings.
+The Lü clansmen usurped power and sought to coerce the young ruler and endanger the Liu clan.
 The Right Chancellor, Chen Ping, was deeply troubled by this.
 He lacked the power to oppose it openly and feared the disaster would engulf him, so he often withdrew into solitude and brooded.
 Lu Jia went to call on him, walked straight in and sat down.
 But Chancellor Chen was lost in thought and did not notice Lu Jia at first.
 Lu Jia said: 'What are you pondering so deeply?'
 Chen Ping said: 'Guess what I am pondering?'
 Lu Jia said: 'Your Excellency holds the position of chief chancellor and receives the income from a marquisate of thirty thousand households.
-You can be said to have reached the extreme of riches and nobility with no further desires.'
-Yet you have worries on your mind, no more than concern for the various Lü clansmen and the young ruler.'
-Chen Ping said: 'Correct.'
+You can be said to have reached the extreme of riches and nobility with no further desires.
+Yet you have worries on your mind, which can only be concern for the Lü clansmen and the young ruler.'
+Chen Ping said: 'Correct.
 What can be done about it?'
-Lu Jia said: 'When the empire is peaceful, pay attention to the chancellor;' When the empire is in peril, all eyes turn to the generals.
-When generals and chancellors are harmonious and coordinated, then the scholars will diligently attach themselves;' If the scholars rally to your side, then even should the empire be convulsed, power will not be divided.
+Lu Jia said: 'When the empire is peaceful, pay attention to the chancellor; When the empire is in peril, all eyes turn to the generals.
+When generals and chancellors are harmonious and coordinated, then the scholars will diligently attach themselves; If the scholars rally to your side, then even should the empire be convulsed, power will not be divided.
 The fate of the altars of state rests in the hands of you two lords alone.
 I have long wished to speak of this to the Grand Commandant, the Marquis of Jiang, but the Marquis treats me as a jest and makes light of my words.
 Why don't you befriend the Grand Commandant and form deep ties with him?'
 He planned several matters concerning the Lü clan for Chen Ping.
-Chen Ping used his plan, so he presented five hundred gold pieces as a birthday gift to the Marquis of Jiang, and prepared abundant music and drinking;' The Grand Commandant reciprocated in kind.
+Chen Ping used his plan, so he presented five hundred gold pieces as a birthday gift to the Marquis of Jiang, and prepared abundant music and drinking; The Grand Commandant reciprocated in kind.
 When these two men formed deep ties, the Lü clan's plots increasingly declined.
 Chen Ping then presented Lu Jia with a hundred servants, fifty teams of carriages and horses, and five million cash to cover his expenses for entertaining.
 With these resources, Lu Jia moved freely among the dukes and ministers of the Han court, and his reputation grew enormously.

 15